kapistelijaJami/MultiplayerServer/README.md

     System.out.println("Player (" + move.senderUuid + ") moved to: " + move.x + ", " + move.y);
 });

-//Register ChatPacket (where packetHandler is your custom class with methods for each packet type for example) packetRegistry.register(ChatPacket.class, packetHandler::addChatMessage);
+//Register ChatPacket (packetHandler is your custom class with methods for each packet type for ex.) packetRegistry.register(ChatPacket.class, packetHandler::addChatMessage);
 ```